-11. Do I need a licence to operate?
+Do I need a licence to operate?

-Only if your business is in one of the following categories; Bookmakers / Employment Agencies / Nursing Homes / Pubs / Off-licenses / Street Traders / Taxi Drivers / Providing credit services / Driving Instructors.
-Other sectors, such as a food business, would require a form of certification/approval/authorization to operate.
+Only if your business is in one of the following categories; Bookmakers/

+Employment Agencies/Nursing Homes/

+Pubs/Off-licenses/Street Traders/Taxi

+Drivers/Providing credit services/Driving

+Instructors.

-12. Do I need insurance?
+Do I need Insurance?

 When you commence in business, it is advisable to consider both personal and business insurance.
 The main business insurances are: